1968–1969 Japanese university protests: Philosophy

 Their interpretation of the idea of shutaisei greatly influenced the students.
 Once started, the protests became a way for students to oppose the progressives for abandoning shutaisei during the Anpo Protests of 1960.
 The students wished to have a sense of personal self-hood or agency and wanted to join with other people looking for shutaisei to affirm this through fighting.
+Some of the most popular books within the student population of Japan at the time were existentialist works such as Dostoevsky's The Brothers Karamazov and Camus's The Stranger.

 Japanese New Left scholar William Andrews likens the students' interpretation of shutaisei to Jean-Paul Sartre's theory of good and bad faith – it was personal conviction and student agency that the students thought would bring about change, not following any party line.
 This led to an emphasis on self-criticism and self-negation (jikohihan) as a way of becoming more revolutionary.

 When University of Tokyo students were asked what they were fighting for, most of them claimed they were fighting either for "asserting the self" or "self-transformation".
 The students rejected anything they deemed "reformism", such as concrete reform goals.
 Their goals overall were very vague; one Zenkyōtō member claimed to be fighting "for the battle itself" and some students simply wanted to join in on the fighting.
 The students, especially those within the Bund, interpreted shutaisei through Takaaki Yoshimoto's simplified interpretation.
 Their idea of shutaisei led to their demise – they wanted to have the agency to negate their own selves.

 Critics of this interpretation like then-dean of the Literature Facility of the University of Tokyo, Kentaro Hayashi, who had been taken hostage by the students during the protests, denounced the students' ideas as "the hypocrisy of self-denigration" – despite all of their talk about denying "the University of Tokyo within us", the students were hypocritically keeping their privileges as University of Tokyo students.
 Yoshimoto himself, seen as a "prophet" by the students, was critical of them for being wrapped up in a "communal illusion".
-Some of the most popular books within the student population of Japan at the time were existentialist works such as Dostoevsky's The Brothers Karamazov and Camus's The Stranger.